zyro/hyde-x/README.md

     └── other_page.md
 ```

-Just run `hugo --theme=hyde-x` to generate your site!
+Just run `hugo --theme=rehyde-x` to generate your site!

 ### Configuration